 Roast offers its own access point for delicious interpretations of simple street fare.
-When we decided to offer the pork dish, we aimed for simplicity, choosing to use only the skin-on loin and belly from Johnston Farms.
-Seasoned vigorously with fennel pollen, rolled up, and roasted in our combi oven.
+When we decided to offer the pork dish, we aimed for simplicity, choosing to use only the skin-on loin and belly.
+Seasoned vigorously with fennel pollen, lemon zest and our secret spice mixture.
+It is then rolled up, and roasted in our combi oven.
 We hold our pork warm and serve the sandwiches with a little bit of everything: the crispy skin, fatty belly and aromatics.

-Simply put, our porchetta sandwich has helped popularize the delicacy in Victoria.
-Regardless of how it’s done, at the end of the day this Italian specialty is simply, and exquisitely, a roasted meat sandwich.
+Simply put, our porchetta sandwich has helped popularize the delicacy in Victoria and San Diego.
+Regardless of how it’s done, at the end of the day this Italian specialty is simply, and exquisitely, delicious.
 Roast is offering up our take on the dish.

 Order on a sandwich or as a full, half or quarter portion of chicken.